roslynos/roslyn/README.md

 # RoslynOS Build System

-RoslynOS is a free and open-source .NET runtime platform based on OpenEmbedded and optimized of IoT.
+RoslynOS is a free and open-source [.NET runtime](https://dotnet.microsoft.com/) platform based on OpenEmbedded and optimized for IoT.

 You can fully build a flashable image from source with the following commands, but be careful it will take several hours: